richfitz/redux/README.md

 [![Build Status](https://travis-ci.org/richfitz/redux.png?branch=master)](https://travis-ci.org/richfitz/redux)

-`redux` provides a low-level interface to Redis, allowing execution of arbitrary Redis commands with almost no interface.
-While it can be used standalone, it is designed to be used with [`RedisAPI`](https://github.com/ropensci/RedisAPI) which provides a much friendlier interface to the Redis commands.
+`redux` provides an inteface to Redis.
+Two interfaces are provided; a low level interface (allowing execution of arbitrary Redis commands with almost no interface) and a high-level interface with an API that matches all of the several hundred Redis commands.

 As well as supporting Redis commands, `redux` supports:

 * **pipelineing**: execute more than one command in a single Redis roundtrip, which can greatly increase performance, especially over high-latency connections.
 * **socket connections**: can connect to a locally running Redis instance over a unix socket (if Redis is configured to do so) for faster communication.
 * **flexible serialisation**: serialise any part of a Redis command, including keys and fields.
-Binary serialisation is supported (see `RedisAPI` for a helper functions).
+Binary serialisation is supported via `object_to_bin` / `bin_to_object`.
-* **subscriptions**: create a simple blocking subscribe client, applying a callback function to every message recieved (see `RedisAPI` for a more friendly interface).
+* **subscriptions**: create a simple blocking subscribe client, applying a callback function to every message recieved.
 * **error handling**: Every Redis error becomes an  R error.

 ## Usage